pkornherr/webpage/README.md

 # webpage
 Repository for the Hackzogtum website.
-This is a Next.js project (no C project is included in this repo).
+This is a Next.js project.

 ## Build and run

-All commands are executed at the repository root:

 1. Install dependencies:
 	- `npm install`